immunant/ibresolver/README.md

 # To see available targets
 $ ../configure --help

-# To reduce compilation times build only the necessary targets
+# To reduce compilation times specify only the necessary targets as a comma-separated list.
+# Built-in backends support `arm-linux-user` and `x86_64-linux-user`.
 $ ../configure --target-list="$TARGETS"

 # Or ninja